 Local law enforcement will often use equitable sharing to circumvent state restrictions on civil asset forfeiture.
 For example, in Missouri, the proceeds from civil asset forfeiture must be used to fund public schools.
 If, however, a Missouri police department were to prosecute the same case through equitable sharing, they would keep 80 percent of the proceeds for themselves.
-“I love that program,” said Sessions in 2017.
+“I love that program,” said the AG in 2017.

 In September 2017, the U.S. House of Representatives, in a rare moment of bipartisanship, passed amendments to curtail the federal use of civil asset forfeiture.
 Not one representative voted against these amendments.
 Despite this, none of these amendments found their way into that year’s spending bill.

 According to Darpana Sheth of the libertarian Institute for Justice, “Congress’ failure to exercise its power over the purse to rein in even the most outrageous forfeiture practices is a disheartening setback in the fight to protect American’s private property rights.”